Shahir-Abdullah/Adversarial-Search/README.md

 7. The Human Player is the max player here.
 The first one to make a move.
 8. Written in #Python and GUI is made by the python library #tkinter

+# Instructions :
+1. download or clone the project.
+2. cd Adversarial_Search.
+3. type 'python3 alpha_beta.py' on the command line.